Federal work study

 - Once a candidate accepts the job offer, submit the Hire request form.

-- Wait to receive a confirmation memo from the FWS coordinator (typically within 72 hours).
+- Wait to receive a confirmation memo from the FWS coordinator.
 This document must be received before the student can begin working.

 - Departmental personnel administrators should ensure FWS students have completed all VCU HR paperwork before beginning.

-- Once the position has been filled, close the position in HireVCURams.
+- Once the position has been filled, close the position on Handshake.

 To participate in the program, nonprofit organizations and government agencies should: